Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/AutoScroll.md

 ### ScrollDirection

-The scoll direction.The default value is Bottom.
+The scoll direction.
+The default value is Bottom.

 ### ScrollOnLoaded

-A boolean that determines whether the behavior should automatically scroll as soon as the control is loaded.The default value is`true`.
+A boolean that determines whether the behavior should automatically scroll as soon as the control is loaded.
+The default value is`true`.

 ### ScrollTreshold

-The scoll threshold in which the behavior will scroll down even when it is not fully down.The default value is`5`.
+The scoll threshold in which the behavior will scroll down even when it is not fully down.
+The default value is`5`.